thisisthekap/AppStoreConnectNet/generated/docs/AppEventsApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new AppEventsApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
-            var fieldsAppEventScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventScreenshots (optional) var fieldsAppEventVideoClips = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventVideoClips (optional) var fieldsAppEventLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventLocalizations (optional) var fieldsAppEvents = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEvents (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitAppEventScreenshots = 56;  // int? | maximum number of related appEventScreenshots returned (when they are included) (optional) var limitAppEventVideoClips = 56;  // int? | maximum number of related appEventVideoClips returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppEventLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventLocalizations (optional) var fieldsAppEvents = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEvents (optional) var fieldsAppEventScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventScreenshots (optional) var fieldsAppEventVideoClips = new List<string>?(); // List<string>? | the fields to include for returned resources of type appEventVideoClips (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppEventScreenshots = 56;  // int? | maximum number of related appEventScreenshots returned (when they are included) (optional) var limitAppEventVideoClips = 56;  // int? | maximum number of related appEventVideoClips returned (when they are included) (optional)

             try
             {
-                AppEventLocalizationsResponse result = apiInstance.AppEventsLocalizationsGetToManyRelated(id, fieldsAppEventScreenshots, fieldsAppEventVideoClips, fieldsAppEventLocalizations, fieldsAppEvents, limit, limitAppEventScreenshots, limitAppEventVideoClips, include);
+                AppEventLocalizationsResponse result = apiInstance.AppEventsLocalizationsGetToManyRelated(id, fieldsAppEventLocalizations, fieldsAppEvents, fieldsAppEventScreenshots, fieldsAppEventVideoClips, limit, include, limitAppEventScreenshots, limitAppEventVideoClips);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)